riskaudit/riskaudit.github.io/_pages/home.md

 ---
 title: "The Risk Audit Project - Home"
 layout: homelay
-excerpt: "Allan Lab at the University of Cambridge."
+excerpt: "The Risk Audit Project at the University of Cambridge."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are an interdisciplinary research team at the [Cambridge University Centre for Risk in the Built Environment](https://www.arct.cam.ac.uk/research/the-martin-centre/risk) and [AI for Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/).
+Our aim is to explore how artificial intelligence can provide an improved understanding of the global resilience in response to intensifying effects of climate change and other natural hazards.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >